Ice cave

 Fjallsarlon

-To put it simply, glaciers are akin to frozen rivers.
-At the top of a glacier you’ll find what’s known as the zone of accumulation.
+At the top of a glacier, you’ll find what’s known as the zone of accumulation.
 This is where the rate of snowfall is greater than anything that’s being lost through melting.
-As the snow builds up, it is compressed under its own weight and turned to a substance called firn, which is a kind of granular snow.
-Eventually that firn turns into ice as the process continues.
+The snow accumulation is higher than the snow melting.

 How and why do glaciers move?